 Discounts are available for groups of 10 or more guests with advance reservations.
 Guided and self-guided exploration opportunities are offered for groups of all ages.

 To provide your students with a CBMM in-person or virtual experience, visit our Student Groups page for options.
 Contact our Education team at firstname.lastname@example.org or 410-745-4960 for questions and more information.

 Much of CBMM’s 18-acre waterfront campus is accessible, with the exception of the 1879 Hooper Strait Lighthouse, upper decks of the Boatshop, Mitchell House, the lower level of Oystering on the Chesapeake, and the Mill Street walk-through gate.
 CBMM’s walkways are unpaved and consist of gravel and stone pathways and boardwalks.
 Please note that CBMM does not offer wheelchair rentals.
-Our new Welcome Center, slated to open in fall 2023, will be fully ADA accessible.
+Our new Welcome Center is fully ADA accessible.

-Our current Welcome Center has outlived its useful life, is costly to maintain, and does not support the guest orientation we have designed.
-The new, fully ADA-accessible building will immensely enhance the guest experience at CBMM.
+Our old Welcome Center has outlived its useful life, is costly to maintain, and does not support the guest orientation we have designed.
+The new, fully ADA-accessible building enhances the guest experience at CBMM.
 Our Master Plan is designed to create increased space for CBMM’s core offerings—including exhibitions, education, and in the Shipyard—and we can’t wait for you to see it!

 As you’ll see on campus maps (available in the Welcome Center and Museum Store), only a few of CBMM’s structures are currently unavailable, so the impact on your visit will be minimal.

 Yes!
 CBMM offers numerous wedding and event venues with magnificent water views and first-class event coordination.
 Click here to learn more.